 The former home of another Delft artist, Paul Tetar van Elven (1823-1896) is now the Museum Paul Tetar van Elvan.
 It displays his original works, and also his copy paintings, including that of Raphael and Rubens.
 As a collector, his Chinese, Japanese and Dutch ceramics are also showcased.
 The architecture of the house itself ranges from the 19th century main quarters to the delightful creaking 17th century timber attic.

 Whilst Paul Tetar is still alive, the Industrial Revolution is reaching its peak.
 Factory workers across Europe live in impoverished and neglected housing.
 A Dutch industrialist named Jacob van Marken purchases Agnetapark in 1887 to rehouse his workers in much better conditions.
 This park still sits in a semi urban -industrial setting just along the main road into Delft.

 What is fascinating about this story is not Jacob, but Agneta Matthes, who matches Jacob in the drive for business and social reform.
 Rules in those days required a married woman to have the approval of her husband to conduct business, which is why not much is heard of her.
-Her story of business and social acumen, dealing with her husband’s infidelity and a park which didn’t go down too well with the workers initially, makes quite an interesting read.
+Her story of her business and social acumen, dealing with her husband’s infidelity and a park which didn’t go down too well with the workers initially, makes quite a read.

 Tips and Information

 - Train tickets in Holland can be purchased at stations or by using the prepaid OV Chipcard.
 From the Hague, the daily travel pass can be used on Tram #1 to Delft

 - Oude Kerk / Nieuwe Kerk (websites) – closed to the public on Sundays